Status: in progress

 • Examine differences in exposure related to mine type and location

 Data from the Ministry of Labour, research organizations, health and safety associations, and mining companies has been identified across Ontario.
-The OCRC enters into a legally binding data sharing agreement with Ontario Ministry of Labour and other organizations, including Workplace Safety North (WSN) and Laurentian University, to locate exposure data and enter it into an electronic database.
+The OCRC entered into a legally binding data sharing agreement with Ontario Ministry of Labour and other organizations, including Workplace Safety North (WSN) and Laurentian University, to locate exposure data and enter it into an electronic database.
 Hard copies of the exposure data are transported to the OCRC office for thorough review, entry into the database, and subsequent analysis.
 Descriptive statistics and exposure trends over time have been explored.
 Several models using various determinants of exposure have been investigated.

 Analyses using the database will increase our understanding of exposures in the mining industry and help target prevention efforts where they will have the greatest impact on workers’ health.
 Additional future applications of the database include designing interventions to minimize exposures that will have the biggest impact on workers’ health and improving research methods for assessing exposures as part of ongoing cohort studies of mining-related disease.

 - In the 2012 Bridging the Gap competition, the Occupational Cancer Research Centre (OCRC) was awarded funding to assess the feasibility of creating the database.

 - Funding for completion of the full database was received from the Ontario Ministry of Labour: Demers PA, Arrandale VH, Lightfoot NE, Genesove LJ.
 Creation of the Ontario Mining Exposure Database.
 2014-2015.